crxssed7/entertainment/contents/tv-shows.md

 TV Shows
 ===========================

-Below is a list of TV Shows that I recommend.
+Below is a list of TV Shows (including Anime) that I recommend.
 Use CTRL+F to get around.
 All shows will have their genres and network listed too.

 |Name|Network|Genres|
 |---|---|---|